tnn1t1s/college-finder-openai/README.md

 ## Commentary

 The emergence of foundational models into the mainstream public presents a unique challenge for software engineers tasked with building web applications.
 On Tik Tok, Reels and Youttube, there are thousands of tutorials suggesting the 'end is here' for classical web application development methodologies with LLMs being a tectonic shift in the modus operandi.
-For those of us building things, or managing folks who are building things, this can be frustrating as it feels disjoint from the practicalities we face in developing web applications.

 The openAI tutorials don't make fighting this uphill battle of setting practical expectations easy; the tutorial this demo is taken from suggests buiding a new application can be as easy as cobbling together a prompt and doing, well, *something* with the output.
 Like anything else, the simple nature of the tutorial masks the complexity and risks introduced by naive use of the openAI APIs.

 ### Risks
-#### Without input and output validation, applications are vulnerable to prompt injections, that is, a malicious (or just naive) user could insert a prompt that would cause bad things to happen
+- Without input and output validation, applications are vulnerable to prompt injections, that is, a malicious (or just naive) user could insert a prompt that would cause bad things to happen
-#### Without attempts to throttle API traffic, every application is vulnerable to DDOS attacks
+- Without attempts to throttle API traffic, every application is vulnerable to DDOS attacks
-#### The results returned by the API might be misleading to the point of being a liability, for example, try entering a 2.5 GPA with a 28 ACT score in the north east; you may be surprised to find Yale in the list of returned results.
+- The results returned by the API might be misleading to the point of being a liability, for example, try entering a 2.5 GPA with a 28 ACT score in the north east; you may be surprised to find Yale in the list of returned results.

 ### Challenges
-#### Even with temperature equals 1.0, the Json output is dependent on prompts; therefore, any parsing of the output is impractical.
+- Even with temperature equals 1.0, the Json output is dependent on prompts; therefore, any parsing of the output is impractical.
 The only solution is to inject the format of the expected Json in the prompt itself which at that point, just give me a database
-#### Any developer approaching this task without understanding LLMs is likely to be surprised and challenged to debug the results they get.
+- Any developer approaching this task without understanding LLMs is likely to be surprised and challenged to debug the results they get.
 For example, try entering 'west' as the region ... the output starts with 'coast' and then proceeds to list some colleges.
 Why?
 How would you handled this case.
 Invariably, you'd end up forcing the user to select from catagegorial inputs which would defeat the whole purpose of chat interfaces.

 ## Summary
 I hope this simple application may be useful to some engineers or managers out there stuck in the trenches of defending their time and budgets against the 'just use GPT' and help to push the focus onto those capabilities an LLM may offer that are unique and those which are best left to other tech.
 To learn more, the Google Course on LLM Application Development is a good start.